erik-dunteman/zigpy/src/notes.md

 zigpy types are:
 - structs, with a "value" that is a primative types that do clearly map to c_type
 - follows interface:
-  - toCType() to get python func to convert to ctype
+  - toCType() is a stringified python func to be executed by python
-  - fromCType() to get python func to convert from ctype
+  - fromCType() is a stringified python func to be executed by python

 tried: type alias, but the type gets erased. annoying thing about struct approach is users can't return it outright since c callconv won't work. though export struct could maybe generate wrapper funcs to extract inner values. or make extern struct, generate python struct with _fields_ = ["value", value_ctype], argtype/restype is that generated type, pull value as conversion func.
 See MyStructProto